zitadel/zitadel/docs/docs/quickstarts/secure-api/go.md

 title: Go
 ---

-This guide shows you how to integrate **ZITADEL** into your Go API.
+This guide shows you how to integrate ZITADEL into your Go API.
-It covers how to secure your API using an OAuth 2 Token Introspection.
+You'll use an OAuth 2 Token Introspection to secure your API.

 At the end of the guide, you should have an API with a protected endpoint.